 CME Conference Getaways

 Perhaps you prefer to use your CME money for a vacation getaway.
 Traveling to a beautiful location and pampering yourself at a resort, or take a cruise all while earning CME credits sounds delightful.
 Beware of hidden fees with these getaways.
 Look into your employer’s policy pertaining to the stipend, because they may not cover travel fees and might bite into your allotted vacation hours.

 Continuing Education Company offers live CME conferences at resorts and spas in popular vacation destinations such as Hawaii or Florida.
-Their conferences are typically priced between $610 – $695, which includes “access to the conference, a printed syllabus, a continental breakfast and mid-morning coffee break and your certificate.”
+Their conferences are typically priced between $655 – $750 for physicians and $610-685 for other clinicians, which includes “access to the conference, a printed syllabus, a continental breakfast and mid-morning coffee break and your certificate.”
 Travel costs are not included in this offer and may require upfront out-of-pocket costs depending on your stipend’s stipulations.
 For options like this, advanced planning is also required to make sure you aren’t taking away from your day-to-day tasks to earn these credits.